 COMS 4381.
 Communication Theory.
 3 Hours.

-Survey of contemporary theories of communication.
+Students analyze and apply contemporary theories of communication.

 Prerequisite: 12 hours COMS completed.

 Students examine interpersonal communication within families.
 Topics may include family conflict, family structure, culture and the family, and family stories.

 COMS 4387.
 Relationship Communication.
 3 Hours.

 Students explore communication as it occurs in various types of personal relationships with a special focus on romantic relationships and close friendships.
 Topics may include long-distance and mediated relationship forms.
 Students work to enhance the quality of communication and satisfaction within relationships.